 Dir (Khyber Pakhtoonkhwa)

-Dir is located at a distance of 213 km from Peshawar and is accessible via Chakdara by Dir-Chitral Road and then following Dir-Malakand Road.
+Dir is located at a distance of 213 km from Peshawar on the foothills of the Himalayas and is accessible via Chakdara by Dir-Chitral Road and then following Dir-Malakand Road.
 It was a princely state and ruled by Nawab Shah Jehan Khan and merged with Pakistan in 1969.
-It is gateway to Chitral to north and Swat to the east.
-Lowarai Pass is one of the major pass in Dir that connects Chitral district.
-Now Dir is divided into two separate administrative units Upper Dir and Lower Dir.
+It is gateway to Chitral in north and to Swat in the east.
+In 1996, it was divided into Upper Dir district and Lower Dir district.

-There are number of vallys within forest covered mountains in Dir.
-The Panjkora River is the main river in Dir district, which flows from the Glaciers of Hindukush Range.
+There are number of valleys within forest covered mountains in Dir.
+The Panjkora River is the main river in Dir district, which flows from the Glaciers of Hindu kush Range.
 It finally merges with the Swat River near Chakdara in Malakand.

 Kumrat valley is located at the distance of 302 km from Peshawar in the Upper Dir, Khyber Pakhtunkhwa.
 It is accessible through Dir Road via National Highway N-45.
 It is an attractive place for tourists with full of picturesque places to visit.